charlotterotner/Fake-News-Analysis/README.md

 ## Machine Learning Model

 In addition to our dashboard plan we starting planning for executing our machine learning model.
-Below is our process outlining this:
+Below is our process outlining this and our code for the model can be found [here](https://github.com/charlotterotner/Final-Project/blob/model_draft/FakeNews_LogisticRegression_Model.ipynb)

 ### Cleaning and preliminary data preprocessing:
-To ensure our tables were clean and ready to be inputted into a machine learning model we cleaned the data by:
+To ensure our tables were clean and ready to be joined inputted into a machine learning model we cleaned the data by:
 - Dropping null values
 - Cleaned up the title rows so our two tables had matching title formatting
 - Dropped all rows that did not have title.

 ### Preliminary feature engineering and feature selection:
-- Remove the following columns that we don’t want to consider in our features: Language, Title, text text_without_stopwords, Title_without_stopwords,main_img_url, UUID (index), Domain rank, Country, ord_in_thread
+- Remove the following columns that we don’t want to consider in our features: Language, Title, text, text_without_stopwords, Title_without_stopwords, main_img_url, UUID (index), Domain rank, Country, ord_in_thread.

+We removed these columns because for the purposes of our model we are not evaluating the words in the title or article.
+The country column was not international and only contained two countries (USA and GB).

 - Convert label column to be a binary 1 or 0 instead of real or fake
-- Use OneHotEnconder to create categorical variable lists for the following qualitative features:	siteurl, Author, Type
+- Use OneHotEnconder to create categorical variable lists for the following qualitative features:	siteurl, Author, and Type.

 Once we’ve done this we will merge the one-hot encoded features with our original data frame and drop the original feature columns.